 - Lebanon data analysis – extra costs, economic well-being: We provided technical support to an ILO project including 1) descriptive analysis of socio-economic indicators using their labor force survey, 2) estimation of the extra expenditures related to disability using the Standard of Living methodology, and 3) guidance on the structure of the report, and 4) review of various drafts of the report

 - Georgia data analysis – extra costs, economic well-being.
-We conducted a quantitative analysis of the state of people with disabilities in Georgia using multiple data sets, namely the HIES, LFS, MICS, and the census.
+We conducted a quantitative analysis of the situation of people with disabilities in Georgia using multiple data sets, namely the HIES, LFS, MICS, and the census.
 In addition to estimates of prevalence of disability and patterns of disability we explored the relation between disability certification and the identification of disability using the Washington Group questions.
 We also disaggregated various socio-economic indicators to explore the differences in well-being between people with and without disabilities, and estimated the extra expenditures associated with living with a disability.

 - Building on previous work, notably from Jill Hannas-Hancock, we developed a methodology for estimating the goods and services purchased that are related to disability and the good and services required for full participation.
 We then trained teams in Bangladesh and Kenya to collect and analyze the data.
 That data has been collected and we are working on the analysis now.
 This analysis will also include the standard of living estimates of extra expenditures related to disability and an examination of consumption patterns using the countries’ HIES’s.
 A key part of this analysis is to estimate the extra costs associated with working.
 The final report will provide recommendations on how best to incorporate what we know about extra costs into the design of the social protection system.

 - We also provided support to the Australia DFAT program Prospera in Indonesia in their technical assistance to Indonesia government with estimates of disability extra costs for policy development purpose.
 Through technical support and training sessions, we supported Prospera in their work to estimate the extra costs of disability using all three methodologies: standard of living, goods and services, and goods and services required.
-We reviewed their reports on these estimations and how they could be used in the design of social protection systems.
-This work was requested by the Ministry of Finance, and is being used in their policy considerations on how best to support people with disabilities.